hiddewie/Elevator/README.md

 ## Framework

-Axon Framework version 3 is used for all Event Sourcing and CQRS related actions, in combination with Spring Boot 2 for easy HTTP interfacing.
+Axon Framework version 4 is used for all Event Sourcing and CQRS related actions, in combination with Spring Boot 2 for easy HTTP interfacing.

+## Getting started

+#### Test

+Run the command `./gradlew test`.

+#### Run

+Run the command `./gradlew bootRun`.
+Then web server will run on port 8080.

 ## Model